Updated: Feb 22

 Oh, and before we start, there are apps out there to help too.
 There is even an app that will identify bird photographs for you, but where is the flocking fun in that?
 Stupid apps taking away all the fun.

-*Disclaimer: As an Amazon Associate, I earn from qualifying purchases.
+As an Amazon Associate, we earn from qualifying purchases.
 All product links below lead to Amazon.
-It does not cost you a single penny.

 The Crossley ID Guide: Eastern Birds (Amazon)